lstamaria/lstamaria.github.io/_posts/2017-08-21-hacking-data-science-program.md

 title: "Hacking a Data Science Program"
 date: 2017-08-21
 ---
 My main goal is to learn data science.
 Initially my plan was to enrol myself in a data science masters program.
-However, after watching Tetiana Ivanova's speech during the PyData London 2016 I realized that maybe I can pursue a similar path by hacking into self-directed learning.
+However, after watching Tetiana Ivanova's speech during the PyData London 2016 I realized that maybe I can pursue a similar path.
 Now I am on my quest on how to hack a data science program.

 So far I have gathered related links to my quest.
-The ones that I presented include link and curriculum outline.
+Below are related links and outlines that I scoured online.
 In the end, I designed my own curriculum.
 This currently serves as my roadmap to data science.

 ## [Data Science for Decision Making from Maastricht University](https://www.maastrichtuniversity.nl/education/partner-program-master/master-data-science-decision-making) - My dream school